aring87/Encoded-Command-Analyzer/README.md

 ## CLI Interface

-The project also supports command-line arguments for automation-friendly usage.
+The project supports command-line arguments for automation-friendly usage.

 ### Analyze a Single Input